-- The Peripheral Interrupts Type is set to Auto, which can be overridden by the user by toggling the Auto setting to Manual.
+- The Number of Peripheral Interrupts is set automatically during parameter propagation and cannot be set by a user.
+The value is determined by the number of interrupt sources that are driving the inputs of the Concat IP. - The Fast Interrupt Mode can be set by the user if low latency interrupt is desired. - The Peripheral Interrupts Type is set to Auto, which can be overridden by the user by toggling the Auto setting to Manual.
 In manual mode, you can specify the custom values in these fields. - The Processor Interrupt Type field offers two choices: - Interrupt Type